WU-CVGL/IncEventGS/README.md

 [![arXiv](https://img.shields.io/badge/Arxiv-2407.02174-b31b1b.svg?logo=arXiv)](https://arxiv.org)
 </h5>

 > This repository is an official PyTorch implementation of the paper "IncEventGS: Pose-Free Gaussian Splatting from a Single Event Camera".
-We explore the possibility of recovering the 3D Gaussian and camera motion trajectory from a single event image.
+We explore the possibility of recovering the 3D Gaussian and camera motion trajectory from a single event camera.

 ## 📢 News